-- Plano (zero power) and low power lenses for both eyes. - Sunglasses and spectacles with lens tints exceeding 35%, except in cases of members living with albinism. - GEMS covers either spectacles or contact lenses in an Optical Appliance Cycle of 24 months, not both. - Bifocal or multifocal lenses for persons of a younger age, unless properly motivated by your optometrist. - No contact lenses for children under the age of 16 unless motivated. - Clinically non-essential additions, such as coatings. - In some instances, an Optometrist may prescribe certain medications that GEMS does not cover.
-This may be excluded and therefore may not be paid/short-paid by GEMS.
+- Plano (zero power) and low power lenses for both eyes. - Sunglasses and spectacles with lens tints exceeding 35%, except in cases of members living with albinism. - GEMS covers either spectacles or contact lenses in an Optical Appliance Cycle of 24 months, not both. - No Bifocal or multifocal lenses for persons of a younger age, unless properly motivated by your optometrist. - No contact lenses for children under the age of 16 unless motivated. - Clinically non-essential additions, such as coatings. - In some instances, an Optometrist may prescribe certain medications that GEMS does not cover.
+This may be excluded and therefore may not be paid or may be short paid by GEMS if the medicine is not on the GEMS approved list of medicines covered.

 Prior to receiving services, members should always confirm their available benefits with their optometrist and the GEMS Optometry Team.
-If you have any questions about your benefits, please call the GEMS Optometry Team at 086 000 4367 and select option number 4 for optometry benefits.
+If you have any questions about your benefits, please call the GEMS Optometry Team at 0860 00 4367 and select option number 4 for optometry benefits.